jbcodeforce/java-studies/docs/microprofile.md

 Add the `@RequestScoped` annotation on the class to indicate that this bean is to be initialized once for every request.
 Request scope is short-lived and is therefore ideal for HTTP requests.

 The `@Inject` annotation indicates a dependency injection for application concept beans.

+Important to note that access to the injected bean could not be done in the contructor of the class using this injected bean.
+There is a problem of life cycle and so the host bean needs to be constructed before getting the injection.

 ### SSL client connection